Do Extreme boats hit harder than Fiberglass boats?

 Plate Boats Are Easier To Customise.

-Being alloy you can get easily form and weld customizations based on how you use the boat.
+Being alloy you can easily get form and weld customizations based on how you use the boat.
 The beauty of this is you can get in the boat and use it before you make these decisions.
 With glass boats, you often need to make these choices during the build.

 Extreme Plate can be more durable

-Being a 5mm alloy bottom on an Extreme they are durable and can withstand a little more harsh treatment than most fibreglass boats.
+With a 5mm alloy bottom on an Extreme they are durable and can withstand a little more harsh treatment than most fibreglass boats.

-Durability around Sandy / rocky bottoms on beaches, beach launching, boat ramps, and plate can be for forgiving if you have a mishap when retrieving your boat onto your trailer.
+Durability around Sandy / rocky bottoms on beaches, beach launching, boat ramps, and plate can be forgiving if you have a mishap when retrieving your boat onto your trailer.

 Extreme Plate Boats Are Lighter Than The Equivalent Glass Boat